rodneyknaap/ZX81-CPLD-V1/README.md

 - Sinclair computers in the 1980s
 - Wilf Rigter who helped me with my PCB designs in the 1990s
 - the German ZX-Team who inspired me a lot by sending me their Magazin and kind letters and messages.
 Particularly Peter Liebert Adelt and Kai Fischer with whom I have had very pleasant and memorable contact in the 1990s years.
+- Gary Kildall who invented CP/M, the concept of splitting the BIOS from software operation and so much more
+- Wayne Warthen who created and manages the ROMWBW CP/M project development which is part of the basis of this project

 # Concept of the project
 Mostly in the 1990s I made some PCB designs for building your own ZX81.
 Since then I am also working on 286 PC based projects, preparing to create a 486 PC design without using any commercial chipset.
 After doing more advanced work on the 286 system, I had another look at my old projects, and plan to publish some of them in open source form.